nteract/hydrogen/README.md

 repositories are rather old and Hydrogen is unable to detect the kernel specs installed in your machine.
 To workaround this issue, Hydrogen provides the setting `KernelSpec`, where the user can declare the kernel specs manually.
+Find the `KernelSpec` setting in the Atom GUI by going to the Settings pane, click Packages, search for Hydrogen, and click the Hydrogen Settings button.

-Below is an example for IPython 2 and 3:
+Below is an example `KernelSpec` for IPython 2 and 3:

 ```json
 {